swallace100/CSharp/Newsletter-API-Model-Services/Readme.md

 - No extra installation is required to get this running.

+## Built With

+- C#
+- .NET

 ## License

-- This is licensed under the MIT license.
+- Distributed under the MIT License.